IT Careers

 The controversy has raged for years, but we’ve decided to weigh in.
 After considerable research and long conversations, we’ve concluded that a senior systems administrator is not an administrator who works exclusively for old folks’ homes, retirement communities and the American Association of Retired Persons.
 No, they’re systems administrators with formal training, management experience and deep technical knowledge who manage teams of IT staff.
 We hope that this can be the final word on the matter.

-But seriously, senior systems administrators are important members of IT support teams and, often, leaders of whole initiatives for IT systems, networks and organizations.
 A senior systems administrator can expect a salary that averages around $75,000 a year but can climb as high as $115,000 a year — largely depending on their experience and where they work.
 Read on to learn what exactly a senior systems administrator does, how to become one, and how to get paid the most as one.

 What is a Senior Systems Administrator?

 A senior systems administrator leads and manages teams of systems administrators and other IT professionals.
-Systems administrators organize, install and support the computer systems of an organization.
-Senior systems administrators are one step removed from that work, often the ones designing, putting into motion and managing the implementation strategies that teams of administrators follow.
+Systems administrators organize, install, and support the computer systems of an organization.
+Senior systems administrators are one step removed from that work, often the ones designing, putting into motion, and managing the implementation strategies that teams of administrators follow.

 In smaller organizations, a senior systems administrator plans upgrades or maintenance work, assigns tasks, and takes part in the technical work themselves.
 In larger organizations, a senior systems administrator’s role might be entirely administrative.
 All of their time is taken up with planning, delegating and monitoring the work of systems administration across a large network of devices.